-The importance of salt in a horses diet and is my horse tying up?
+The Importance Of Salt In A Horse’s Diet And Is My Horse Tying Up?
 We all know that salt is important to our horses diet, right?
-If you are new to horse ownership you might not know, but it is crucial that you learn about the health risks involved when a horse isn’t receiving enough salt/sodium in the diet.
+If you are new to horse ownership you might not know yet.
+It is crucial that you learn about the health risks involved when a horse isn’t receiving enough salt/sodium in the diet.
 Sodium is the main electrolyte found in the blood.
 If your horse is not getting enough salt/sodium and the levels become low, the blood can’t hold enough water.
 This causes a chain reaction, causing the adrenal gland to release the hormone aldosterone.
 When the kidneys hold on to sodium, they excrete potassium in its place, creating an imbalance.
 This can lead to rapid heart rates, inadequate sweating which can cause your horse to avoid drinking water, which can lead to impaction colic and rhabdomyolysis “tying up.”

 What is Tying Up?

 Tying up is a term used to describe a variety of muscle disorders in the horse that cause cramping and muscle damage during exercise.
 The medical term for tying up is exertional rhabdomyolysis.
 Meaning it occurs during exercise, and rhabdomyolysis meaning rapid breakdown of muscle cells.
 Some horses may never have an episode their entire life and with others it can reoccur often.
 It is thought that when a horse suffers fron chronic rhabdomyolysis, that is can be genetic and it is also said that horses of certain breeds are more prone.
 The most common cause of tying up is overexertion.
 If that is the cause then the rider/trainer is pushing the horse beyond it’s level of fitness/conditioning.
 I say if it is happening often, one must stop and take a look at their training and nutritional programs.
 Is your horse getting enough electrolytes, sodium, calcium, phosphorus and magnesium in its daily diet?